HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Abstract

 \section{Abstract}

 The multi-level design of Log-Structured Merge-trees (LSM-trees) naturally fits the tiered storage architecture: the upper levels (recently inserted/updated records) are kept in fast storage to guarantee performance while the lower levels (the majority of records) are placed in slower but cheaper storage to reduce cost.
-However, frequently accessed records may have been compacted and reside in slow storage, and existing algorithms are inefficient in promoting these ``hot'' records to fast storage, leading to compromised read performance.
+However, frequently accessed records may have been compacted and reside in slow storage.
+Existing algorithms are inefficient in promoting these ``hot'' records to fast storage, leading to compromised read performance.
 We present \hotrap{}, a key-value store based on RocksDB that can timely promote hot records individually from slow to fast storage and keep them in fast storage while they are hot. \hotrap{} uses an on-disk data structure (a specially-made LSM-tree) to track the hotness of keys and includes three pathways to ensure that hot records reach fast storage with short delays.
-Our experiments show that \hotrap{} outperforms state-of-the-art LSM-trees on tiered storage by up to \MaxSpeedupRORW{}$\times$ compared to the second best for read-only and read-write-balanced workloads with common access skew patterns.
+Our experiments show that \hotrap{} outperforms state-of-the-art LSM-trees on tiered storage by up to \MaxSpeedupRORW{}$\times$ compared to the second best under read-only and read-write-balanced YCSB workloads with common access skew patterns, and by up to \MaxSpeedupTwitter{}$\times$ compared to the second best under Twitter production workloads.